Hopbox/charcoal-helper/README.md

 `my $CACHE_TIME = 60;`

-The result for each request is cached in memcached and charcoal server is not queried unless result is found in the cache.
+The result for each request is cached in memcached and charcoal server is not queried unless result is not found in the cache.

 To install memcached on your machine, please refer to the documentation provided by your distribution.
 For Debian/Ubuntu, you may follow these steps: